davetron5000/angular-rails-book/back.md

 ## Design Tips

-Because we are “off the Rails”, we have to make more design decisions that we might normally.
+Because we are “off the Rails”, we have to make more design decisions than we might normally.

 * Complexity in JavaScript is far more painful than in Ruby, so if you can make your Angular code simpler by doing a bit more work in Rails, do it (for example, using JBuilder to produce JSON with camel-cased keys).
 * While Angular is supremely flexible, its components do have happy paths - try to stick to those where you can.